rainbowbrained/ML_FPCA/README.md

 2. CatBoost Classifier for CIFAR10, HaGRID and HAM10000 datasets

-3. CatBoost Classifier for CIFAR10 and HaGRID datasets
+3. XGBoost Classifier for CIFAR10 and HaGRID datasets

 5. MLPClassifier from sklearn for CIFAR10 and HaGRID datasets